mikewesthad/phaser-3-tilemap-blog-posts/posts/post-1/README.md

 _↳ Check out the [codepen](https://codepen.io/mikewesthad/pen/VdOLge), [live example](https://www.mikewesthad.com/phaser-3-tilemap-blog-posts/post-1/01-array) or the source code [here](https://github.com/mikewesthad/phaser-3-tilemap-blog-posts/blob/master/examples/post-1/01-array/index.js)._

-Breaking down that code, we've got three main parts: a [`Tilemap`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tilemap.html), a [`Tileset`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tileset.html) and a [`StaticTilemapLayer`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.StaticTilemapLayer.html).
-You create a `Tilemap` through [`this.make.tilemap`](https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.GameObjectCreator.html#tilemap) (or [`this.add.tilemap`](https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.GameObjectFactory.html#tilemap)).
-This isn't a display object, rather, it holds data about the map and allows you to add tilesets & tilemap layers.
+Breaking down that code, we've got three main parts: a [`Tilemap`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tilemap.html), a [`Tileset`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tileset.html) and a [`TilemapLayer`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.TilemapLayer.html).
+You create a `Tilemap` through [`this.make.tilemap`](https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.GameObjectCreator.html#tilemap) (or [`this.add.tilemap`](https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.GameObjectFactory.html#tilemap)) - you can think of this as a container for tilesets & tilemap layers.
+A tileset stores information about each tile in the map.
+A map can then be composed of one or more layers (`TilemapLayer` instances), which are the display objects that actually render tiles from a `Tileset`.

-A map can have one or more layers, which are the display objects that actually render tiles from a `Tileset`.
-They come in two flavors: `StaticTilemapLayer` & `DynamicTilemapLayer`.
-A `StaticTilemapLayer` is super fast, but the tiles in that layer can't be modified and can't render per-tile effects like flipping or tint.
-A `DynamicTilemapLayer` trades some speed for the flexibility and power of manipulating individual tiles.
-For this post, we'll stick to static layers, but next time, we'll dive into dynamic layers.

 ## Loading from a File: CSV